ESSENTIALS OF DIAGNOSIS

 Social or financial problems

 The treatment of back and neck pain is dependent on etiology.
 The physiatrist must have a thorough knowledge of spinal disease in order to provide the best treatment for these patients.
-Although most acute exacerbations can be treated conservatively, a steady and steep rise in ...
+Although most acute exacerbations can be treated conservatively, a steady and ...